 • Thyroid Stimulating Hormone: boosts energy and helps recover from stressful events

 • Cortisone: combats stress and unlocks stores of energy

 • Gammaglobulin: immune booster that helps protect against postpartum infections

 • Urokinase Inhibiting Factor & Factor XIII: stops bleeding and enhances wound healing

 These are just a few of the powerful healing hormones that the placenta produces, so doesn’t it make sense to safely welcome these hormones back into your system as well as your baby’s through your breast milk?

 Are there any research studies on ingesting the placenta?

 Unfortunately the research is some what minimal, but as time goes on and more women continue to choose to benefit from their placentas I am positive that there will be more research proving the placenta’s immense benefits.
 For now click here to read some of the studies that are out there.
-I have prepared 500+ placentas now and my clients have benefited tremendously, many of them have even had me back to prepare their placenta for their next baby!
+I have prepared 2500+ placentas now and my clients have benefited tremendously, many of them have even had me back to prepare their placenta for their second and third baby!

 When is the placenta prepared?